A great way to introduce the leg yield is along the fence or wall of the arena.

 Within many circles of thought, I embrace what I believe is humane training with respect for the horse.
 This means no harsh or dominating methods of training.
 No gadgets such as draw reins.
 No artificial enhancements to create excessive movement such as weighted shoes or caustic substances applied to the horse.
 No harsh bits such as long shanks or twisted wire snaffles.
 No tight nosebands, crank nosebands, or flash nosebands to force a quiet mouth.
 None of these harsh methods are part of my riding paradigm, yet I won’t impose my methods of training naturally gaited horses on anyone.
 I simply share my experiences for your consideration.

-Most importantly, my horse training paradigm is still evolving as I learn new circles of thought.
+Most importantly, my horse training paradigm is still evolving as I discover new circles of thought.
 What works for one of my horses may not work for another.
 Teaching a green or newly started gaited horse under saddle will be different than how I ride a well-established smooth gaiting horse.
 Therefore, I love considering the hows and whys of different circles of thought.
 This adds tools to my horse training toolbox.

 Correct over all?